 A view towards the south-east side is seen below, with the peripheral wall seen at the edge of the hill.
 In the background is the east side of the brook, which bended around the hill and is oriented to the south.
 In the far background are the large Arab villages of Sachnin (mostly hidden behind the right hill) and Arab’e.

-The photo below shows a closer view of the bend of the brook, as seen from south-east foothills.
+The photo below shows a closer view of the bend of the brook, as seen from eastern foothills.